lilab-bcb/cumulus/docs/scCloud.rst

 	  - Power parameter for diffusion-based pseudotime
 	  - 0.5
 	  - 0.5
+	* - diffmap-full-speed
+	  - For the sake of reproducibility, we only run one thread for building kNN indices.
+Turn on this option will allow multiple threads to be used for index building.
+However, it will also reduce reproducibility due to the racing between multiple threads
+	  - true
+	  - false
 	* - run_louvain
 	  - Run louvain clustering algorithm
 	  - true